 There are no licenced aquaculture sites within the proposed site investigation area on the Foreshore.
-The closest licenced aquaculture site to any of the proposed areas is found south of Arklow approximately, 5km from the boundary of the foreshore application Cable Route B. Given this distance, it is unlikely the proposed activities will impact on the shellfish culture operations at the site.
+The closest licenced aquaculture sites to the proposed licence area are found in Cork harbour approximately 7km from the boundary of the foreshore application.
+Given this distance, it is unlikely the proposed activities will impact on the shellfish culture operations at the site.
 In addition, it is unlikely the shellfish culture operations will act in-combination with the proposed activities to impact on ecological features.